MoshaLangerak/visualisation_group_25/README.md

 We suggest you to create a virtual environment for running this app with Python 3.
 Clone this repository and open your terminal/command prompt in the root folder.

-open the command prompt
-cd into the folder where you want to save the files and run the following commands.
+Open the command prompt cd into the folder where you want to save the files and run the following commands.
 To get the HTTPS link, press the clone button in the right top corner and then copy the link under "Clone with HTTPS".

 ```
 > git clone <HTTPS link>